dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/connecting-to-smtp-server/_index.md

 As a result, the user may wait for an extended period until the timeout is reached, and the client moves on to the next connection option.

 To address this issue, the [GreetingTimeout](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/greetingtimeout/) property has been introduced.
 This property allows users to set a timeout for the greeting string, reducing the time it takes to establish an automatic connection.
-By implementing the [GreetingTimeout](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/greetingtimeout/) property, users can optimize their email client's performance and avoid lengthy wait times during connection establishment.
+By implementing the **GreetingTimeout property**, users can optimize their email client's performance and avoid lengthy wait times during connection establishment.

-The following code sample shows how to set the [EmailClient.Timeout](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/timeout/) property:
+The following code sample shows how to set the [EmailClient.GreetingTimeout](https://reference.aspose.com/email/net/aspose.email.clients/emailclient/greetingtimeout/) property:

 ```cs
 using (SmtpClient client = new SmtpClient("localhost", 25, "username", "password"))